Meuse Cycle Route and Vennbahn

 You’ll arrive independently in Maastricht, the oldest town in the Netherlands and the town where the foundations were laid for the European Union with the signing of the Maastricht Treaty in 1992.

-Today you will cycle through a picturesque landscape to Sedan in northern France, which boasts Europe’s largest castle.
-You’ll reach the town via the Voie Verte Trans-Ardennes which was extended along the Meuse past Sedan in September.
-This is where you leave the International Meuse Route setting off on the first leg of the connecting route that bridges the end of the Meuse Route and the beginning of the Vennbahn route.
-On the French side, a quiet road climbs gradually to the border where you’ll cross back into Belgium and descend into the town of Bouillon where you can visit the impressive castle-fortress of Godfried of Bouillon before heading to your accommodation for the night.
+Today, you will cycle through a picturesque landscape to Sedan in northern France, which boasts Europe’s largest castle.
+You’ll reach the town via the Voie Verte Trans-Ardennes, which was extended along the Meuse past Sedan in September.
+This is where you leave the International Meuse Route, setting off on the first leg of the connecting route that bridges the end of the Meuse Route and the beginning of the Vennbahn route.
+On the French side, a quiet road climbs gradually to the border where you’ll cross back into Belgium and descend into the town of Bouillon, where you can visit the impressive castle-fortress of Godfried of Bouillon before heading to your accommodation for the night.

 Head north along RAVeL 163 from “Gare du Sud” railway station, on one of the most beautiful bike tracks in the RAVeL network.
-Eventually you’ll head east to the border with Luxembourg, at the end of this RAVeL route.
-Continue your ride through a slightly undulating Luxembourg landscape on peaceful roads to the Vennbahn route which you will reach in Huldange, the highest point in Luxembourg (558.5 m N.A.P.).
+Eventually, you’ll head east to the border with Luxembourg, at the end of this RAVeL route.
+Continue your ride through a slightly undulating Luxembourg landscape on peaceful roads to the Vennbahn route, which you will reach in Huldange, the highest point in Luxembourg (558.5 m N.A.P.).

 You’ll continue your tour crossing the border back into Belgium, through a beautiful landscape to the ruins of Burg Reuland, towering high above the village, then on to Hemmeres, a German enclave, and finally to Sankt-Vith, where you’ll spend the night.

-You’ll make easy progress today as you cycle towards Belgian-German Ardennes-Eiffel Nature Park along the newly asphalted bike track between Sankt-Vith and Waimes.
-Take time to stop off in Montenau where you’ll find an Ardennes ham smokery, Sourbrodt, a former station along the Vennbahn railway and break for lunch in Kalterherberg.
-Further along you’ll leave the Vennbahn and make a detour to Monschau a quaint and
+You’ll make easy progress today as you cycle towards the Belgian-German Ardennes-Eiffel Nature Park along the newly asphalted bike track between Sankt-Vith and Waimes.
+Take time to stop off in Montenau, where you’ll find an Ardennes ham smokery, Sourbrodt, a former station along the Vennbahn railway and a break for lunch in Kalterherberg.
+Further along, you’ll leave the Vennbahn and make a detour to Monschau, a quaint and enchanting Eifel town which boasts lovely half-timbered houses, enticing shops and good restaurants before heading to your hotel in Rohren, a few kilometres away.

 Route large icon